Derbyshire Recovery and Peer Support Service

 - Emotional support, which recognises the individuals particular mental health condition.

 - Support in learning and relearning skills such as social skills, everyday life and domestic skills, budgeting, health, safety and security.

 - Liaise with other agencies – which can become difficult during or when recovering from mental ill health.

 - Support to access informal learning or community activities, volunteering or employment

 If you would like to access this free service, you will need to contact 01773 734989 (Single Point of Access) to speak to a member of the team.

-Alternatively face to face services, tailor made to the individual, can be purchased either via Direct Payments/Personal Budgets or Private Contracts.
+Alternatively one to one services, tailor made to the individual, can be purchased either via Direct Payments/Personal Budgets or Private Contracts.
 Please contact the DFMH main office on 01629 733915 for further details.